-4 Overview of status of stocks and precautionary catch advice for 2023
+4 Overview of status of stocks and precautionary catch advice for 2024

-Although new CLs were applied in 2013 and the basis for the risk assessment was modified, few changes applied to the actual catch advice procedure for the 2023 season.
+The catch advice procedure for the 2024 season generally follows that used since river-specific advice was first provided for 2007 and includes the revised CLs applied in 2013.
 The present system of updating catch data from the previous year to reflect official logbook returns was maintained (unless indicated otherwise by local Fisheries Inspectors), while the catch data for the most recent year was based on local Fisheries Inspectors estimates.
+In a small number of cases (Mealagh, Glengarriff and Owvane), the average catch from the previous four years was used to estimate the catches in the most recent year as Fisheries Inspectors' estimates had been consistently much higher than subsequent logbook figures that they replaced.
 Data from fish counters and traps were updated for the previous year to include October to December values if available, while provisional counts for the current year were compiled to the end of September.
 In addition, respective counter values for October to December in the current year were extrapolated from the mean of the previous five years where appropriate.
-Any further information received, which indicated changes to previous catch or counter estimates, were incorporated where indicated by IFI.
+Any further information received by the TEGOS, which indicated changes to previous catch or counter estimates, were incorporated where indicated by IFI, into catch advice for 2024.

-Overal, catch advice for the 2023 season is provided for 144 salmon stocks.
+Overall, catch advice for the 2024 season is provided for 144 salmon stocks.
 In addition, separate assessments are made for 16 rivers which are considered to have a significant MSW stock component.

-Details of the catch advice for 2023 provided by the TEGOS are given in Table 2 through to Table 7:
+Details of the catch advice for 2024 provided by the TEGOS are given in Table 2 through to Table 7 and the associated data used to inform this is presented in Appendix V.